sebastiancarlos/beachpatrol/README.md

 script by default on the currently focused tab, but you can use the Playwright API to move to an existing tab, open a new one, or use a headless tab instead.

-If you don't want to go back to the CLI to automate your browser, you can install the `beachpatrol-browser-extension`.
+If you don't want to go back and forth to the CLI to automate your browser, you can install the `beachpatrol-browser-extension`.
 Its UI allows you to select a command and call it with arguments.
 It will call `beachmsg` itself through the web extension's Native Messaging feature.
 Also, the UI will highlight commands